 In China, the labor cost for each 80mm x 80mm thermal paper roll is around $0.02 per roll.

 After those costs, it is time to calculate the profit.
 The profit margin is determined by many factors, such as competitors’ quantity, market volume, customers’ quality requirements, order quantity, etc. If you are located in a country with very few thermal paper manufacturing factories but with big market volume, then you can set the profit margin at a high rate, such as 25%.
 However, if you are located in a country (like China) with many thermal paper manufacturing factories, it is not possible to set a high-profit margin, since customers would simply buy from your competitors rather than you if you are quoting them a higher price.

 The proper profit margin for 80mm x 80mm thermal roll is around 10% ~ 20%.

-From all above costs, we can easily get the 80mm x 80mm thermal paper price:
+From all the above costs, we can easily get the 80mm x 80mm thermal paper price:

+If the paper rolls are printed with artwork, we have to consider the printing cost as well.
 The thermal paper manufacturing business is small, but it is not easy, and you should not try to enter into the thermal paper manufacturing business by yourself.
 Instead, import the products from a dependable supplier (like our company, Panda Paper Roll).
-It will save you much cost and time and will help you avoid more obstacles than you can possibly imagine.
-If you want to know more about thermal paper roll prices or have any other questions, freely email us: firstname.lastname@example.org.
+It will save you much cost and time and help you avoid more obstacles than you cannot imagine.
+If you want to know more about thermal paper roll prices or have any other questions, freely email us: [email protected].
 We look forward to sharing more information with you.